MichaelCurrin/learn-to-code/en/topics/scripting_languages/Rust/README.md

 ## Features

 - Highly performant
-    - As performance as C in most-cases.
+    - As performant as C in most-cases.
     - Great for parallel and high-computation intense tasks.
 - Rust variables are statically typed and checked at compile time. e.g. A variable can be declare as a 32-bit integer.
 - Rust does not have a null value - this avoids the error of performing a method on a variable which is `None` or `null`, such as in Python or Javascript.